 By James Henry

-THE NEW ESSEX-BASED CRIME SERIES FROM THE BESTSELLING AUTHOR OF THE DI JACK FROST PREQUELS.
+THE NEW ESSEX-BASED CRIME SERIES FROM THE BESTSELLING AUTHOR OF THE DI JACK FROST PREQUELS - PERFECT FOR FANS OF PETER JAMES AND STUART MACBRIDE.

 'A fast-moving thriller with strong characters, dark humour and a terrific sense of place.
-I was totally absorbed' Elly Griffiths
+I was totally absorbed by it' Elly Griffiths

 'James Henry's writing is vivid and compelling, with great evocation of the 1980s period' Peter James